xquery/xquerydoc/README.md

 ##Install

+To use from the commandline you must;

 Edit XQUERYDOC_HOME in *bin/xquerydoc* to reflect where you installed xquerydoc

-To use from the commandline you must have JVM and XML Calabash XProc processor installed.
+You must also  have JVM and XML Calabash XProc processor installed.

 To install XML Calabash use the included installer at deps/calabash-0.9.34.jar.